Health Information Updates

 The NIDDK has released new videos that offer support to people with diabetes, and steps they can take to manage their disease.

-Informed by current scientific research, the video series features people living with diabetes talking about what they've learned and experienced, and how they manage their disease.
+Informed by current scientific research, the video series features people living with diabetes talking about what they've leaned and experienced, and how they manage their disease.
 The video topics include:

 - The link between diabetes and heart disease

 - What to do when blood glucose – also called blood sugar – gets too high or too low

 - How to cope with stress related to managing a chronic health problem, and

 - Finding diabetes support.